f5devcentral/NIC-SM-Sandbox---Fresh-Config/README.md

 By using a free multipass Ubuntu VM and Minikube we can all start with a common operating environment and have fun working with the tools rather than troubleshooting OS environment variables.

 This guide was developed and tested on Macbook only.
 If you are on a PC, YMMV.

+Start by copying or opening Instructions.txt into Vscode (or your fav txt editor) so you get nice colorized txt formatting.